ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ProbeRTT episode, providing a robust BDP estimate for the C.cwnd = 0.5\*BDP calculation, increasing the likelihood of fully draining the bottleneck queue.
-Second, this allows the flow's BBR.min_rtt filter window to generally include RTT samples from two ProbeTT episodes, providing a more robust estimate.
+Second, this allows the flow's BBR.min_rtt filter window to generally include RTT samples from two ProbeRTT episodes, providing a more robust estimate.

 The algorithm for ProbeRTT is as follows: